clarke-lab/tzani_microprotein_manuscript/README.md

-# CHO Cell Microproteins
+# Tzani *et al*.
+Microprotein Manuscript

 [![DOI](https://zenodo.org/badge/449655379.svg)](https://zenodo.org/badge/latestdoi/449655379)

 The code contained in this repositority enable the reproduction of the results of:

-Castro-Rivadeneyra *et. al* 2023. **Annotation of the non-canonical translatome reveals that CHO cell microproteins are a new class of mAb drug product impurity**
+Castro-Rivadeneyra *et. al* 2024. **Annotation of the non-canonical translatome reveals that CHO cell microproteins are a new class of mAb drug product impurity**

 The publication is freely availiable here: xxxxxxx&nbsp;